chunky-dev/docs/ChunkyDocs/docs/faq/troubleshooting.md

 If the Chunky or Chunky Launcher window is blank when you start it, this is caused by an issue in the JavaFX hardware renderer for Windows.
 The only known solution is to add `-Dprism.order=sw` to the Java command when starting Chunky.
 The option needs to be added in the [Java options](../../getting_started/configuration/#java-options) field in the launcher.

-## Double clicking ChunkyLauncher.jar doesn't work
+## Double-clicking ChunkyLauncher.jar doesn't work

 A common issue with Java on Windows is that jar files may not be correctly associated with Java.